Documentation

 • We have tested the display of networks exported in GraphML format from Cytoscape v3.4.0 and yED v3.16, but because the flexibility of the GraphML standard enables divergence in implementation, we cannot guarantee that GraphML exported from other programs will be read and displayed correctly by GRNsight.
 If you encounter problems, please submit an issue to GRNsight @ GitHub (requires free GitHub account).

-• The minimum requirements for a weighted GraphML file that GRNsight can read is best illustrated by an example.
+• The minimum requirements for a weighted GRN GraphML file that GRNsight can read is best illustrated by an example.
 The screenshots below show the top and bottom of the Demo #4 Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data) GraphML file as exported by GRNsight.
 Click the link to download the file.

 GraphML sample 2 weighted network top